 29. Washington Redskins

 Beyond the problematic objectification of Native Americans, this design doesn’t make sense.
-The proud warrior and his two feathers are encased like a nesting doll within a circle and repeating an almost identical set of feathers.
+The proud warrior and his two feathers are encased like a nesting doll within a circle, repeating an almost identical set of feathers.

 28. New England Patriots